manassaloi/manassaloi.github.io/_posts/2020-04-30-presidential-decision.markdown

 title:  "Presidential briefings for key decisions"
 ---

 Presidential briefings for key decisions (back in the day) were 1 page with background, recommendation and 3 boxes on the bottom: yes/no/need more info.
-Here is a version from the Clinton library
+Here is a version from the Clinton library.

 ![Presidential briefings memo](/assets/img/presidential.png)